-So, even if you obtain a balanced intake of omega-3s in the form of short-chain ALA, you may still have a low level of DHA and EPA.
+So even if you obtain a balanced intake of omega-3s in the form of short-chain ALA, you may still have a low level of the most beneficial long-chain omega-3s, DHA and EPA.

-It is estimated that at least eight out of ten people do not get enough long-chain omega-3s as so few of us eat oily fish, which are the main dietary source.
+An estimated eight out of ten people do not get enough long-chain omega-3s as so few of us eat oily fish, which are the main dietary source.
 National surveys show that two out of three adults and nine out of ten teenagers eat no fish at all.